galeschen/cpsc304_vaccinationdb/README.md

 Screenshots of sample queries.
 This folder includes screenshots for the 9 sample queries from /sql/sql_queries.

-For queries that are pre-loaded (i.e. are not queried by the user, but are executed when the page loads), a screenshot of the information loaded on the page is provided.
+For queries that are pre-loaded (i.e. are not queried by the user but executed when the page loads), a screenshot of the information loaded on the page is provided.
 For queries that require user to select it, pre and post screenshots are provided.